-In case you haven’t noticed, cyberpunk is huge in 2019.
-Coming hot off of Netflix’s Altered Carbon adaptation, the Blade Runner 2049 cyberpunk movie, and the Cyberpunk 2077 video game coming soon, cyberpunk’s popularity is at an all-time high.
+In case you haven’t noticed, cyberpunk is huge in 2022.
+Coming hot off of Netflix’s Altered Carbon adaptation, the Blade Runner 2049 cyberpunk movie, and the Cyberpunk 2077 game, cyberpunk’s popularity is at an all-time high.

 Below, discover over 30 of our favorite cyberpunk novels of all-time, including well-known classics and a few obscure titles you probably have never heard of.
 Here are the best cyberpunk books of all-time: